zxr931120/leetcode/README.md

 # leetcodeSolutions
-My solutions of leetcode problem
+My solutions of leetcode problem using python3.

-These .py file should be compile in python3.7 and cannot directly use in leetcode submission